blackfeather-wang/ISDA-for-Deep-Networks/README.md

 ## Citation

-If you find this work useful or use our code in your own research, please use the following bibtex:
+If you find this work valuable or use our code in your own research, please consider citing us with the following bibtex:

 ```
 @inproceedings{NIPS2019_9426,